 Rule of Law

 We have visits from our local PCSOs as well as North Yorkshire Fire and Rescue service to discuss road safety, fireworks and bonfire night, e-safety and other aspects of the law.
 Our Year Six pupils also attend Crucial Crew each year and have the opportunity to take part in Bikeability training to help them understand the rules of the road.
+Even our youngest children in the school learn about how to be safe – they loved taking part in Scooter Day earlier in the year; this included how to keep safe whilst using their scooters.

 We also discuss how the rules in school relate to rules and laws in the wider-world, including the importance of following and the consequences for breaking these laws.
+Our units of work in our PSHE sessions (Becoming An Active Citizen and Me and My Future) help greatly with our understanding of these laws.

 Each class follows the school rules and have their own "Class Charter" of rules, created and agreed by the children at the start of the year, which are displayed in every room along with rewards and consequences.